Perfect Roasted Brussels Sprouts with Bacon and Maple Syrup

-Candied Brussels Sprouts with bacon and maple syrup
+Perfect Roasted Brussels Sprouts with Bacon and Maple

-I have made this Candied Brussels Sprouts with bacon and maple syrup recipe five times (FIVE TIMES) in the past few weeks, each time not getting a photo because they were gobbled up too quickly.
+I have made this brussels sprouts recipe five times (FIVE TIMES) in the past few weeks, each time not getting a photo because they were gobbled up too quickly.
 By me.

 And also, it’s not easy getting an appetizing picture of something that’s charred and in that particular shade of green.
 But they are so good.
 Like candy.